How to Recover Data from a BitLocker-Encrypted External Hard Drive?

 Step 3: Preview and Recover Deleted Files

-There will be a list of files found by the software, you can preview found files by path and types.
-Select the files you want to recover and click "Recover" button to save them.
-If some files are not found, please click "Deep Scan" button to start the Deep Scan Recovery process, deep scan takes more time, but can find much more lost files.
+After scanning, the software will display a list of found files.
+You can preview them by browsing their paths or types.
+Select the files you wish to recover, then click the "Recover" button to save them to a destination of your choice.
+If your desired files are not found, click "Deep Scan" to initiate the Deep Scan Recovery process.
+This process takes additional time but can recover many more lost files.

 preview lost files

-As a professional BitLocker Data Recovery software, you can not only recover data from a BitLocker encrypted external hard drive with Hasleo Data Recovery, but also use it to recover data from a BitLocker encrypted USB flash drive.
+As a professional BitLocker data recovery software, Hasleo Data Recovery can not only recover data from a BitLocker encrypted external hard drive, but also recover data from a BitLocker encrypted USB flash drive.

-1. You must enter the correct Bitlocker password or the 48-digits Bitlocker recovery key to successfully recover data from a BitLocker encrypted drive.
+1. You must enter the correct Bitlocker password or the 48-digit Bitlocker recovery key to successfully recover data from a BitLocker-encrypted drive.

-2. If the metadata area of a BitLocker encrypted drive is severely corrupted, you will not be able to recover data from this partition even if you have the correct Bitlocker password or the 48-digits Bitlocker recovery key.
+2. If the metadata area of a BitLocker-encrypted drive is severely corrupted, data recovery from that partition may fail—even with the correct password or recovery key.

-3. Don't save the recovered files to the partition where your lost files originally located.
-This prevents your data from geting overwriten.
+3. Do not save recovered files to the original partition where the lost data was stored.
+This prevents the data from being overwritten.

-4. You can export/save the scanning results for later or next recovery.
+4. You can export or save the scan results for later use or future recovery sessions.